MorenoLaQuatra/AMED/README.md

-# WEDME
+# AMED
-The code for the paper "Inferring multilingual domain-specific word embeddings from large document corpora"
+Data and code for the paper "Inferring multilingual domain-specific word embeddings from large document corpora"

 ## Pretraining Multilingual models on Wikipedia